solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

 ### Anchor Template

 Next this scaffold CLI asks which template for anchor you want to use.
-Anchor is a sealevel framework for writing solana programs.
+Anchor is a framework for writing onchain Solana programs.

 ```
 ◆  Select an Anchor template